 Insect kibble is dog food that employs insects as a protein source instead of traditional farm-grown meat.

 When it comes to ingredients, Yora Pet Food, which is the only company that sells insect-based dog food, says it uses a combination of hermetia illucen larvae, British grown oats, potatoes, kale, and chicory.
-These ingredients are safe and, unlike other dog foods, are free from chemicals.
+Unlike other dog foods, these ingredients are safe and free from chemicals.

 Yora Pet Foods claim that the insects they use are grown in a modern, controlled environment and are given no antibiotics or growth hormones.
 If you don’t know, almost all farm animals are given antibiotics and growth hormones to help them mature quicker.